 shed not to be seen again

-Even though every fathers grieving is unique, knowing about the above tendencies helped us a lot.
-It didn't only help me understand my partners reactions much better, it also gave me some ideas about how I could try to cope with my grief.
+Even though every fathers grieving is unique, knowing about the above tendencies was quite a relief for me.
+It didn't only help me understand my partners reactions much better, it also gave me some ideas about how I could try to cope with my own grief.

 One thing we did do together for example was renovating our living room - the room we had chosen for Lars home birth (which didn't happen), and the room our son had chosen to prepare me for his death.
 While it was dark and old before, it's now bright and full of life.
 A place that we truly enjoy being in and a place that helps us cherishing the memories of our son.Return to top